NancyZhang26/silly_blog/posts/clubbingpackagept8.md

 <h3>Motorboat</h3>

 First stop is the ***motorboat.*** Chandlar was driving.
 We were all wearing ***safety vests like good elementary kids.*** The motorboat was sprinting on the sea.
 Snow-white waves splashing on the brim of the boat.
 The engine was roaring like a beast.
 I smelled gasoline.
 Chandlar was steadily navigating the directions.
-At some moment I thought he looked like ***Posaidon.***
+At some moment I thought he looked like ***Poseidon.***

 ![Motorboat](/img/blog6.0/waves.jpeg)
 <small>Chill.</small>